AliVaghjipur/AliVaghjipur/README.md

 # 💫 About Me:
-🔭 I’m currently working on Perception algorithms for autonomous vehicles and robots using LiDAR and RADAR sensors.<br>👯 I’m looking to collaborate on Sensor Fusion, Perception and Control of autonomous vehicles and robots.<br>🌱 I’m currently learning 3D Computer Vision using LiDAR and Radar sensors.<br>💬 Ask me about AI, ML, Sensor fusion, Computer Vision<br>⚡ Fun fact: All branches of Engineering are just fancy maths.
+🔭 I’m currently working on Perception algorithms for autonomous vehicles and robots using LiDAR and RADAR sensors.<br>👯 I’m looking to collaborate on Sensor Fusion, Perception and Control of autonomous vehicles and robots.<br>🌱 I’m currently learning 3D Computer Vision using LiDAR and Radar sensors.
+<br> I work with MATLAB, Simulink, Python languages <br>💬 Ask me about AI, ML, Sensor fusion, Computer Vision<br>⚡ Fun fact: All branches of Engineering are just fancy maths.

 ## 🌐 Socials: